sogua1980/cis342/README.md

 - we talked about pointers
 - but **where does a pointer point to?**
-- we have to talk about the *virtual memory* model used in C/C++.
+- that is related to the *virtual memory* model in C/C++.
 - References
     - "Using GNU's GDB Debugger: Memory Layout And The Stack", by Peter Jay Salzman [[link](http://www.dirac.org/linux/gdb/02a-Memory_Layout_And_The_Stack.php)]

-Different variable "types"
+Four variable "types"
 ---

-1. global variable: defined outside a function
+1. *global* variable: defined outside a function
-2. local variable: defined in function
+2. *local* variable: defined in function
-3. dynamically-allocated variable: allocated by `malloc`
+3. *dynamically-allocated* variable: allocated by `malloc`
     - `int * p = malloc(2*sizeof(int));`
-4. static (local) variable: defined in function with keyword `static`
+4. *static (local)* variable: defined in function with keyword `static`
     - `static int x;`, [[example](https://en.wikipedia.org/wiki/Static_variable#Scope)]

 ---